-How payment data powers business success
+How payment data drives business success

 They say data is the oil of the digital age.
 And it’s easy to see why.